Don Charles Gemoris Attygalle

-Mudaliyar Don Charles Gemoris Attygalle (8 September 1836 - 12 December 1901) was a Ceylonese, an entrepreneur and mine owner.
-He was a successful graphite mine owner and was given the titular title of Mudaliyar for social service by the British Governor of Ceylon.
-Through the marriage of his daughters the Senanayake family and the Jayewardene family were connected and played a major part in the Sri Lankan independence movement and in the post independence politics, foundered in part by the wealth he had accumulated.
+Mudaliyar Don Charles Gemoris Attygalle (8 September 1836 - 12 December 1901) was a Ceylonese entrepreneur and mine owner.
+He was a successful graphite mine owner and was given the title of Mudaliyar for social service by the British Governor of Ceylon.
+Through the marriage of his daughters, the Senanayake family and the Jayewardene family were connected and played a major part in the Sri Lankan independence movement and in post-independence politics, due in part to the wealth he had accumulated.

 Early life

 Born in the Salpita Korale, Attygalle went to work in the Peradeniya Botanical Gardens at the age of 12 years.
-After learning agriculture, six years later by 18 he was sent to the Hakgala Botanical Garden, in charge of the cinchona plantation there.
+After learning agriculture, at the age of 18, he was sent to the Hakgala Botanical Garden, in charge of the cinchona plantation there.
 Cinchona was used to make quinine to treat malaria.

 Business ventures

-After six years, he left to start his own plantation to supply plants to European planters and businessman.
+Six years later he left to start his own plantation to supply plants to European planters and businessmen.
 He then went into a partnership to plant coffee in Kadugananwa.
-With these profits, he invested in a graphite vein he found and started graphite mines in the North Western province, the largest of which was located in Kahatagaha.
-The Kahatagaha Graphite Mine, became the first large scale graphite mine in Ceylon and remains one of the few operational mines in Sri Lanka to this day managed by the company Kahatagaha Graphite Lanka Limited.
-Prospering from the revenue from the graphite mining, Attygalle expanded his business into agriculture by acquiring coconut and rubber plantations that amounted to over 10,000 acres.
+With profits from these enterprises, he invested in a graphite vein he found, and started graphite mines in the North Western province, the largest of which was in Kahatagaha.
+The Kahatagaha Graphite Mine became the first large-scale graphite mine in Ceylon, and remains one of the few operational mines in Sri Lanka to this day managed by the company Kahatagaha Graphite Lanka Limited.
+Prospering from the revenue from graphite mining, Attygalle expanded his business into agriculture by acquiring over 10,000 acres of coconut and rubber plantations.